The Presidio (film)

-The Presidio is a 1988 American crime film directed by Peter Hyams and starring Sean Connery and Mark Harmon.
+The Presidio is a 1988 American crime action thriller film directed by Peter Hyams and starring Sean Connery and Mark Harmon.
 Hyams also handled the cinematography and the score was composed by Bruce Broughton.

 Plot

 At the Presidio Army base in San Francisco, US Military Police soldier Patti Jean Lynch is shot dead while investigating a break-in and two San Francisco Police Department officers are killed in the getaway.
 Jay Austin, an SFPD Detective and an ex-Military Police soldier, is sent to investigate.
 He clashes with Lieutenant Colonel Alan Caldwell, the base provost marshal.

 Years earlier, Austin and Lynch were partners while serving as MPs and Caldwell was their commanding officer.
 When Austin arrested Lieutenant Colonel Paul Lawrence for drunk driving and assaulted him after insulting Lynch, Caldwell did not support him.
 In the aftermath, Austin was demoted and decided to leave the Army.

 The investigation casts suspicion on Lawrence, as Lynch was killed with a Tokarev 7.62mm pistol.
 Lawrence is the registered owner of a Tokarev, but claims he lost it in a poker game.
 Austin also learns that the getaway car used by Lynch's killer was registered to a civilian named Arthur Peale, who is wealthy and owns a holding company.

 Austin tries to question Lawrence about the Tokarev, but Caldwell intervenes.
 Recognizing that they have shared jurisdiction on the case, they uneasily team up to investigate.
 Caldwell states that if the Tokarev bullet that killed Lynch were to match a bullet fired earlier from Lawrence's Tokarev at the Presidio firing range, then Caldwell will arrange for Lawrence to surrender to Austin.
 In the meantime, Caldwell and Austin visit Peale, who claims his car was stolen and has an alibi for the night Lynch was shot.
 Caldwell sees Vietnam-era paraphernalia in Peale's office.
 Caldwell learns that Peale was previously in the CIA and a military advisor in Vietnam at the same time Lawrence was there.

 Austin gets the ballistics report back on the Tokarev, which confirms that Lawrence's gun killed Lynch.
 Austin corners Lawrence when he leaves the Presidio, resulting in a footchase through Chinatown.
-Lawrence is killed in a hit and run.
+Lawrence is then killed in a hit and run.
 Caldwell is furious that Austin disregarded their agreement.
 Caldwell confides in his friend, retired Sergeant Major Ross Maclure, who served with Caldwell in Vietnam.